Governor, CM agree to improve ties between federal, Sindh govts

 CM meets new Rangers DG

-Shah eulogised the services of outgoing Sindh Rangers DG Muhammad Saeed and welcomed the incoming Rangers DG, Major General Umer Ahmed Bukhari.

-The chief minister expressed his best wishes for the new DG and also presented shields, Ajrak, and Sindhi caps to both the incoming and outgoing chiefs of the Sindh Rangers.
+The CM expressed his best wishes for the new DG and also presented shields, Ajrak, and Sindhi caps to both the incoming and outgoing chiefs of the Sindh Rangers.

 According to a statement issued by the Governor House, the meeting took into consideration the matter of improving working relationship between the two sides and other issues of mutual interest related to the governance in Sindh.